sarahmei/followmatz/README.md

 vote_fu and paper_trail are installed in the plugins directory.

-The app has been tested on Rails 2.3.4.
+The app has been tested on Rails 2.3.4 and 2.3.8.

 Authors
 -------